Law: Meaning, Definition and its Kinds

 What are the 3 most common types of law?

 The 3 most common types of law are criminal, civil, and administrative.
 Each of us experiences these laws on a daily basis without thought – from the mundane act of parking in a designated area to more serious issues like robberies.
-However, the funniest thing about these laws is that no one really understands them; the only ones who benefit are lawyers!
+However, the funniest thing about these laws is that no one understands them; the only ones who benefit are lawyers!

 What is John Austin’s definition of law?